 Project: QMS19, QMS06, EP23, MM20, QMS11, QMS01

-NOTE 1: Also known as continuous improvement; NOTE 2: Continual improvement includes the actions taken throughout an organization to increase the effectiveness and efficiency of activities and processes to provide added benefits to the customer and organization.
-NOTE 3: Includes the actions taken throughout an organization to increase the effectiveness and efficiency of activities and processes to provide added benefits to the customer and organization; NOTE 4: The process of establishing objectives and finding opportunities for improvement is a continual process through the use of audit findings and audit conclusions, analysis of data, management reviews, or other means and generally leads to corrective (or preventive) action.
+NOTE 1: Also known as continuous improvement; NOTE 2: Continual improvement includes the actions taken throughout an organization to increase the effectiveness and efficiency of activities and processes to provide added benefits to the customer and organization; NOTE 3: Includes the actions taken throughout an organization to increase the effectiveness and efficiency of activities and processes to provide added benefits to the customer and organization; NOTE 4: The process of establishing objectives and finding opportunities for improvement is a continual process through the use of audit findings and audit conclusions, analysis of data, management reviews, or other means and generally leads to corrective (or preventive) action.

 corrected report